laumadmar/MOMIC_server/index.md

 The MetaDE R library is used to perform this analysis.
 The Random Effects Model (REM) algorithm takes as input the p values, observed effect size (logFC values) and observed variance to compute summary logFCs and associated statistics. .
 The Variance is calculated as Standard Error (SE)^2, and SE is calculated as the difference of confidence intervals divided by 3.92.
 Additionally, a Fisher exact test on p-values can also be performed.
 The original MetaDE algorithm have been slightly modified to account for genes that are not present in all input studies.

 The templates for this meta-analysis can be found in the MetaAnalysis/GWES folder under MOMIC_notebooks within the home directory.
 This portocol has been illustrated using microarray data, but RNASeq and proteomics can be done in the same way.
-Note the cell that imports the core pipeline functions `(source ("/home/guess/scripts/metaDE.R")`, it is very important that you run this cell first.
+Note the cell that imports the core pipeline functions `source ("/home/guess/scripts/metaDE.R")`, it is very important that you run this cell first.

-The example notebook provided combines the two limma tables obtained from the DE analysis performed following [section 4.A GWES](#transcriptomics.-genome-wide-expression-studies-(gwes)-from-microarray).
+The example notebook provided combines the two limma tables obtained from the DE analysis performed following [section 4.A GWES](#transcriptomics-genome-wide-expression-studies-gwes-from-microarray).
 The core pipeline function used in this template, `prepare_matrix_function`, is ready to take as input limma datasets containing logFC, confidence intervals and p value.
 Any output from a different DE algorithm can be used as long as you prepare the datasets accordingly to run the MetaDE algorithm.

 ### Meta-analysis of GWAS data